 Falafel is great on its own, with chunks of cucumber, tomatoes, olives, and feta cheese and tahini sauce or a yogurt-based tzatziki sauce for dipping.
 Or tuck the falafel into a warm pita with any of those ingredients, along with some red onion, too.
 You can also serve it as part of a bigger mezze spread with hummus, tabbouleh, and other dishes.

 Combine chickpeas, garlic, onion, parsley, coriander, cumin, salt, and pepper (to taste) in a medium bowl.
-Add flour and combine well.
+Add 2 tablespoons of flour and combine well.

 Form the mixture into the size of a ping-pong ball.
 Slightly flatten.